-mance of the model.
-Figure 5, compares a measure of the geographic concentration of employment for each occupation, the Herfindahl-Hirschman (HH) index, computed from the data and the model.
-Both axes are displayed on a logarithmic scale.
+The calibration process does not make use of any moment from the geographic distribution of workers.
+This makes the latter the optimal candidate to test the performance of the model.
+Figure 5, compares a measure of the geographic concentration of employment for each occupation, the Herfindahl-Hirschman (HH) index, computed from the data and the model, and shows that the model can closely match the data.

 In addition, Figure 6 shows the model equivalent of the measure of assortative mating from section 3 (eq.
 22).
 The right panel of the figure also reports the empirical values for comparison.
 The model can closely reproduce the patterns in the data.
-This result is even more compelling once one considers that the empirical measure embeds other sources of assortative mating that might correlate with the value of the migration option but that are not explicitly modeled (e.g. education).

-Finally, the model is also able to successfully reproduce the ex-post gender wage gap: 26.0% in the data and 26.3% in the model.25
+Finally, the model is also able to successfully reproduce the ex-post gender wage gap: 26.0% in the data and 26.3% in the model (see Online Appendix K for details).